-- managing complex, disparate and rapidly evolving regulatory regimes imposed by U.S. and Canadian federal, state and provincial, local and other non-U.S. governments around the world applicable to cannabis and cannabis-related businesses; - adapting to rapidly evolving trends in the cannabis industry and the way consumers and cannabis industry businesses interact with technology; - maintaining and increasing our base of clients and consumers; - continuing to preserve and build our brand while upgrading our existing offerings; - successfully competing with existing and future participants in the cannabis information market and related services;

-- successfully attracting, hiring, and retaining qualified personnel to manage operations; - adapting to changes in the cannabis industry if sales of cannabis expands significantly beyond a regulated model, and commodification of the cannabis industry; - · successfully implementing and executing our business and marketing strategies; and - successfully expanding our business into new and existing cannabis markets.
+- managing complex, disparate and rapidly evolving regulatory regimes imposed by U.S. and Canadian federal, state and provincial, local and other non-U.S. governments around the world applicable to cannabis and cannabis-related businesses; - adapting to rapidly evolving trends in the cannabis industry and the way consumers and cannabis industry businesses interact with technology; - maintaining and increasing our base of clients and consumers; - continuing to preserve and build our brand while upgrading our existing offerings; - · successfully attracting, hiring, and retaining qualified personnel to manage operations; - adapting to changes in the cannabis industry if sales of cannabis expands significantly beyond a regulated model, and commodification of the cannabis industry; - successfully implementing and executing our business and marketing strategies; and - successfully expanding our business into new and existing cannabis markets.